chapel-lang/chapel/doc/release/technotes/README.module_search.rst

 The compiler uses three module search paths: one for internal modules, one for standard modules and one for user modules.
-The user path first includes all the paths used to specify module files directly on the "chpl" command line and then includes the paths specified via ``-M`` commands or through the ``CHPL_MODULE_PATH`` environment variable.
+The user path first includes all the paths used to specify module files directly on the ``chpl`` command line and then includes the paths specified via ``-M`` commands or through the ``CHPL_MODULE_PATH`` environment variable.